BeijingService.com

 Architecture of Forbidden City

-Discover the architecture of Forbidden City
+Introduction of Architecture of Forbidden City

 Forbidden City is rectangular in shape, 960 meters long from north to south and 750 meters wide from east to west.
 There are gates on each sidewall.
 It covers an area of 72 hectares and the total floor space is about 150,000 square meters.
 Forbidden City is enclosed by a moat of 52 meters wide and a city wall ten meters high.
 At each corner of the wall there is a magnificent watchtower.
 It is said that there are total 9,999 and a half buildings.